Executive Vice President, Global Product Development, Purchasing and Supply Chain

 About GM: Mark Reuss

-The president of General Motors North America since 2009, Mark L. Reuss is responsible for GM’s performance, manufacturing, portfolio and dealer network in the United States, Canada and Mexico.
+From 2009-2013, Reuss was President of General Motors North America , leading GM’s performance, manufacturing, portfolio and dealer network in the United States, Canada and Mexico.

 Reuss is a mechanical engineer who began his career with GM as a student intern in 1983.
-He held numerous engineering and management positions with GM brands, including serving as chief engineer of GM’s large luxury vehicles and manufacturing body shop tooling launches.
+He has held numerous engineering and management positions with GM brands, including serving as chief engineer of GM’s large luxury vehicles and manufacturing body shop tooling launches.

-Reuss and his wife Kim are the parents of three children.
+He and his wife Kim are the parents of three children.